-We ran together, counting down the miles, one by one; talking, laughing, smiling.
-Sometimes he was ahead and I clung to his pace to keep from falling behind; other times, I was the strong one and he paced himself by my foot strikes.
+We ran together, counting down the miles, one by one, talking, laughing, smiling.
+Sometimes he was ahead and I clung to his pace to keep from falling behind; other times, I was the strong one and he paced himself by my own footsteps.
 We conquered “Cardiac Hill” together and high-fived at the top.
-I taught him to look for, smile at, and pose for photographers strategically placed along the race route.
+I taught him to look for, smile at, and pose for the race photographers strategically placed along the race route.

 Fast forward 2+years to August 2016, when a friend and I arrived at the SCRR garage on a Saturday morning to participate in another group long run through Pittsburgh and who do I see???
 ANDY!!!
 Again, we hug, high-five, and take a photo.
 We run and talk about our race experiences and how we both desire to return to the marathon course and break through the exact miles that broke us on that hot May day back in 2014.
 Yet, once again, we forget to exchange information.

 So here we are again.
 February 2017.
-About to begin a race, feeling down and alone in my effort to do my best, and this long-lost running friend of mine just happens to be beside me again amongst a massive crowd of runners.
-“Oh, its going to be a good day now!” we say to each other as we, again, hug, high-five, and have our picture taken.
+About to begin a race, feeling down and alone in my effort to do my best, and this long-lost running friend of mine just happens to be beside me, once again, amidst a massive crowd of runners.
+“Oh, it’s going to be a good day now!” we say to each other as we, again, hug, high-five, and have our picture taken.

 We set out across the Start Line together just ahead of the 10:00/mi pace group.
 We agreed to start slow and speed up as we feel able and ready.
 At this point though, my spirits were flying so high, that by the half mile mark we were already right with the 9:30/mi pace group and by mile marker 2, we were ahead of them.
-“You good?”-Andy says to me, giving me the thumbs up sign.
-“I’m good!”-I reply, with my own double thumbs up.
+“You good?”, Andy asks, giving me the thumbs up sign.
+“I’m good!”, I replied, returning with my own double thumbs up.